scholarslab/GenericXmlImporter/README.md

 Installation
 ------------

-Install first the plugin [Csv Import] or [Csv Import Full].
-The latter is required with some formats, in particular to use the intermediate process.
+Install first the plugin [Csv Import Full], with a version greater or equal to 2.2-full, required since release 2.15.
+The official [Csv Import] can be used only with older releases and with some old formats.

 Then uncompress files and rename plugin folder "XmlImport".